-The purpose of this report is to allow consideration of the Business Plan in order that the Council may, in due course, agree core funding for the Trust.
-This is in line with Section 5 of the Partnership Agreement signed at the establishment of the Trust.
-This states that a Business Plan submitted by the Trust to the City Council annually should be used as the basis agreeing funding.
+The purpose of this report is to allow consideration of the Business Plan in order that the Council may approve core funding for the Trust.
+This is in line with Section 5 of the Partnership Agreement signed at the establishment of the Trust that the Business Plan submitted by the Trust to the City Council should be used as the basis agreeing funding.